odoo/odoo-ls/server/error_code.md

 The declared model is specifying an inheritance to a model that is not declared in the visible modules by the current one.
 Consider updating the manifest of your module to include the relevant module.

+### OLS30105

+"This model is inherited, but never declared."

+The extension found some classes inheriting this model, but didn't find any class that declare it first, with only a _name.

 ### OLS30201

 "A manifest shoul only contains one dictionnary".